 Over-the-counter anti-inflammatories can help.
 Ibuprofen or Naproxin are good bets to reduce inflammation and provide pain relief.

 Your feet need time off from whatever is causing the issue.
 Stop or cut way back on high-impact exercises.

 What a great prescription, huh?
-Most people wear their workout shoes for far too long before replacing.
+Most people wear their workout shoes for far too long before replacing them.

 Remember that the plantar fascia muscle, which runs along the bottom of your foot, helps support the arch of your foot.
 So it makes sense that if you do not wear shoes with proper support you are putting extra wear and tear on that fascia.
 This leads to the muscle being strained and small tears can be created.